 Unfortunately this plane never made it into the hands of customers, because after Karl Däuber passed away in 2002, production was stopped.

-At the end of 2015 I started on the first sketches on my iPad for a new biplane design.
+At the end of 2015 I started with the first sketches on my iPad for a new biplane design.

 After finishing the plane, we needed a name.
 The air outtakes were based on a special Porsche car, In my opinion the most beautiful car design in the present day.
 I thought about naming the plane as one of the Porsches or something very similar.

-I decided I wanted to pay tribute to the success and popularity of my father’s earlier design, and hence the model was given the name KARAT biplane
+I decided to pay tribute to the success and popularity of my father’s earlier design, and hence the model was given the name KARAT biplane

-Together with my team we created in 2 years with many tests and changes our „dream biplane“ and finished it in time right before the World Championships in Argentina.
+Together with my team we created in 2 years with a lot of tests and changes our „dream biplane“ and finished it in time right before the World Championships in Argentina 2017.

 More information on the KARAT biplane page!